asifMuzammil/kubernetes-debug-toolkit/6_exited_codes.md

-## Understanding Exit Codes in Kubernetes
+# Troubleshooting Kubernetes for Application Developers: Part 6 - Understanding Exit Codes

 When troubleshooting applications running within Kubernetes containers, exit codes play a crucial role in pinpointing the root cause of issues.
 These codes are integers returned by the container process upon termination, indicating the reason for its exit.
 By interpreting these exit codes, developers and administrators can gain valuable insights into application behavior and potential problems.